aagit/synthmerge/README.md

 3. **Developer workflow freedom**
    Works with *any* editor (VS Code, Emacs, Vim, etc.)

-4. **Model flexibility**
-   Removes the Patchpal fine-tuning requirement, allowing any instruct model to be used

 ---

 ## ✨ Key Features

-- **Universal Git operation support**
+- **Universal Git Operation Support**
-  Works seamlessly after all Git operations that create conflicts:
+  Seamlessly integrates with all Git operations that create conflicts:
   - `cherry-pick`
   - `merge`
   - `rebase`
   - `revert`

+- **Model Flexibility**
+  No fine-tuning required, any instruct large language model can be used

-- **Parallel Multi-AI endpoint support**
+- **Parallel Multi-AI Endpoint Support**
-  Queries multiple AI models simultaneously to resolve conflicts:
+  Simultaneously queries multiple AI models to resolve conflicts:
   - Patchpal-backend (fine-tuned specifically for conflict resolution)
-  - Self-hosted open weight open source LLMs with OpenAI compatible endpoints
+  - Self-hosted open-weight open source LLMs with OpenAI-compatible endpoints
   - Gemini (via OpenAI-compatible API)

-- **Results deduplication**
+- **Results Deduplication**
-  Combines identical solutions, showing which models agree on what
+  Consolidates identical solutions and displays model agreement

-- **Review using your workflow**
+- **Review Using Your Workflow**
   - Resolved conflicts appear in your editor with model attribution
   - AI-generated code requires manual review before commit

-- **Fail-safe design**
+- **Fail-Safe Design**
-  If one model fails to resolve a conflict, Git's original conflict remains alongside solutions from other models for that hunk
+  When one model fails to resolve a conflict, Git's original conflict remains alongside solutions from other models for that hunk

 - **Configurable**
-  Configure inference servers: reasoning effort, temperature, no_context...
+  Customize inference servers: reasoning effort, temperature, no_context ...

 ---